The Bursar's Office is charged with the responsibility

 Bursar’s Office must complete/print the Departmental Deposit Form

 and bring it with the deposit to the Cashiering Office.
+Required information on the form includes name, phone number and signature of the department representative that prepares the deposit.
 If the volume of

 receipts does not warrant a daily deposit, receipts should be deposited